 - Always carry a few tampons in your daypack or carryon bag on long transportation journeys for easy access.

-- OB Tampons makes tampons without applicators which makes them more convenient to carry due to their small size and you also don’t have to worry about disposing the applicator – environmental plus.
+- OB Tampons makes tampons without applicators which makes them more convenient to carry due to their small size and you also don’t have to worry about disposing of the applicator – environmental plus.

 - While tampons may be a bit more expensive than at home, avoid packing 6 month’s worth of tampons just to save a few pennies.